 The first question is 'What am I receiving?'
 This question asks us to consider, in a neutral way, what forces are acting for and against us.
 We often forget the banal elements of our lives that make everything else possible.
 For instance, if you were to break down how many things have had to go right for you to be reading this sentence (electricity, internet, computers, education, the evolution of eyeballs, etc.) you would run out of time before you reached the end.
 On the other hand, we readily focus on negative events like our lives depended on it...and they used to (See the post labeled Negativity Bias for more on that.).
 The point is to take time to inventory both the good and bad in a neutral way You will see how much you truly have going for you.

-The second question is 'what am I giving?'
+The second question is 'What am I giving?'
 This is a broad question but intended mainly for the asker to gain an appreciation for the balance between giving and receiving.
 If you break any act of giving down, you will quickly discover that it depends on you having received something in the first place.
-I make a meal for my loved ones, but in order for that gift to exist I had to receive food from the store, money to buy that food from work, power to cook it from the power company, and the list goes on.
-Any act of giving is actually part of a much larger circle linked to having 'been given.'
+For example, I make a meal for my loved ones, but in order for that gift to exist I had to receive food from the store, money to buy that food from work, power to cook it from the power company, and the list goes on.
+Any act of giving is actually part of a much larger circle linked to having been given.

-So there you have it-- The Naikan Method of introspection.
+So there you have it-- The Year in Review and The Naikan Method of introspection.
 I hope this post was useful for helping to direct you with looking back at the past year and visualizing the next.
 It helped me.
 How do you all answer those important questions?
-Have you ever asked them yourself?
+Have you ever asked them of yourself?
 What lessons have you learned in the last year?